-- All chapters should comply with engineering recommendations as reported by the insurance company or municipal authorities. - 4.
-Candles should not be used in chapter houses or individual rooms except under controlled circumstances such as formal ceremonies.
+- by common phones and in other locations, emergency numbers for fire, police and ambulance and should have posted evacuation routes on the back of the door of each sleeping room. - All chapters should comply with engineering recommendations as reported by the insurance company or municipal authorities. - Candles should not be used in chapter houses or individual rooms except under controlled circumstances such as formal ceremonies.